tvillacruz/tonyvillacruzcom/content/blog/Full Stack Learning Resources/index.md

   The full article is available online for free [here](https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/).

 Because of some visual animations I find the online version somewhat difficult to consume.
-I recommend googling for the PDF and reading that (also free).
-I treasure my soft copy but they seem to be difficult to come by. {{</book>}}
+I recommend googling for the PDF and reading that (also free).{{</book>}}

 {{< book title="Steve Yegge’s Google+/AWS Rant" authors="Steve Yegge" image="images/fullstack.png" size="x600">}} </h1><p>The rant is available <a href="https://gist.github.com/chitchcock/1281611">here</a> and is a great retrospective on the rise of <em>platform as a service.</em></p><p>Buried in this angry rant are some nuggets on Amazon’s transition to AWS and platform approach.
 The rant is from 2011 but has history back to mid-2000s.</p><p>The summary below is  taken from <a href="https://en.wikipedia.org/wiki/Steve_Yegge">this wikipedia article</a>: